 A different theory proposed for possible contributing factors of addiction is a form of replicating and romanticizing adult behavior.
 Teens may participate in unhealthy behaviors as a way to mimic or forge a connection with their parents or with other adults.

-Are you concerned that your teen may be suffering from teenage substance abuse?
+Are you concerned that your teen may be suffering from substance abuse?
 Contact us today.
 We have specialists on staff ready to address your concerns and find the help you need.

 Contributed by Joseph Campasino, BA

 Drug & Alcohol SAP Counselor – Erie Outpatient